forlond/phpunit-testing-tools/docs/symfony_form.md

 The callable will be called with a new `TestForm` instance for that child, all the `TestForm` methods ara available.

 > [!NOTE]
-> It is not necessary to call `TestForm::assert` for the child, the `TestForm::assert` will do it.
+> It is not necessary to call `TestForm::assert` for the child, the parent `TestForm::assert` will do it.

 > [!NOTE]
 > The use of this method will assert about the existence of the child, so if the child does not exist the test will